- power to declare war and peace

 "It is extremely rare that people interested in nobility and royalty fully understand or comprehend the legal right of the sovereign head of a deposed royal house to be a fons honorum with the lawful right to award honors and give special recognitions" (from The Entitlement to Rule, Prof.Stephen B Kerr) (Note that Fons Honorum is Latin for Fount of Honour)

 "International Code specifically provides . . that sovereignty may be bought and sold. . .."
-(For literally hundreds of examples of the lawful transfer of kingdoms and principalities in the nineteenth century, see Edward Hertslet's book, The Map of Europe by Treaty showing the Various Political and Territorial Changes which have Taken Place since the General Peace of 1814, three volumes, 1875: a.
+(For literally hundreds of examples of the lawful transfer of kingdoms and principalities in the nineteenth century, see Edward Hertslet's book, The Map of Europe by Treaty showing the Various Political and Territorial Changes which have Taken Place since the General Peace of 1814 - see below - three volumes, 1875: a.
 Volume I; b.
 Volume II; c.
 Volume III.
 See Treaty Map cover below.

 "In truth, the greatest nations and the haughtiest rulers have engaged in such transactions; selling as the circumstances suited them outlying provinces of their vast estates.
 England, France, Germany, Russia furnish instances of this kind of traffic.
 A King of England sold Dunkerque (Dunkirk) to France.
 Napoleon sold the Mississippi valley to America.
 Most of the mediatized princes of Germany sold their sovereign rights for money.
 During the Caliph's own reign, Russia has sold her great province of Alaska to the United States.
 Denmark has sold her duchy of Lauenburg to the King of Prussia.
 France has recently bought up the sovereignty in Monaco.
 Not many years ago the Prince of Mingrelia sold his sovereign rights to Russia for a pension, and more recently the Elector of Hesse-Cassel sold such remnants of his -- rights as had survived defeat to Germany.
 No one denies that such transfers of authority are legitimate, if they are carried out with due regard to all existing rights.
 In India we have bought up sovereignty after sovereignty.
 Not long since the King of Holland was on the point of vending Luxemburg to France" John Nichols, The Gentleman's Magazine, vol. 240, January-June 1876, p.
 176; "In the Middle Ages Europe was long acquainted with Patrimonial States.
 Marquisates, duchies, kingdoms, and even empires were sold from hand to hand, mortgaged, bequeathed or transferred by deed of gift"(Thomas Alfred Walker, A History of the Law of Nations, vol. 1, 1899, p.
 158).